iAbadia/FixThatOrangeThing/README.md

 * Enjoy your healthy retinas

 ## Disclaimer
+This's been only tested for the student-end submit page

+### Hey!
 I know this is a shitty extension, 30 minutes of my life gone forever.
 Don't give me shit over it, please :)